Moritz72/py4swiss/README.md

 This project is licensed under the [MIT License](LICENSE).
-The contents of `/cpp`, however, were copied from [bbpPairings](https://github.com/BieremaBoyzProgramming/bbpPairings) and is thus licensed under the [Apache License 2.0](licenses/Apache-2.0.txt).
+The contents of `/cpp`, however, were copied from [bbpPairings](https://github.com/BieremaBoyzProgramming/bbpPairings) and are thus licensed under the [Apache License 2.0](licenses/Apache-2.0.txt).